wp-plugins/qrcode-wprhe/readme.txt

 This section describes how to install the plugin and get it working.

-1. Unzip the file qrcode_wprhe.zip
+1. Unzip the qr-code-generator file qrcode_wprhe.zip
 2. Upload `qrcode_wprhe.php` to the directory `/wp-content/plugins/qrcode_wprhe/`
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Done